RockbandRivalsFAQ/rockbandrivalsfaq.github.io/README.md

 Oh, you mean specifically.
 There are essentially two things you can compete for:

 - Season Points define your overall position in the competition.
-The crew with the most Season Points wins (but see [Ties](#ties)
+The crew with the most Season Points wins (but see [Ties](#ties))

+- There are also 6 tiers (see [Tiers](#tiers) and many crews vie for promotion for the top tier.

 ### Season and Challenge